TritonDataCenter/triton-service-groups/README.md

 # triton-service-groups

-Triton Service Groups provide a simple way to scale instances to meet capacity needs and maintain performance at the lowest possible cost.
-Manage applications using the TSG API or with Terraform to scale VMs and containers on Triton.
+Triton Service Groups (TSGs) provide a simple way to manage any number of instances running the same image with the same configuration.
+Simply define the instance template, then create the service group and set the number of instances that are needed.
+As needs change, you can easily scale the number of instances.

 Triton Service Groups help you maximize application efficiency so that you only pay for resources that you actually need.